exnlpdatasets/exnlpdatasets.github.io/freetext/index.md

 title: Free-Text Explanations
 ---

+> **Free-text explanations** are free-form textual justifications that are not constrained to the instance inputs.

 ## Textual tasks

 | Dataset                                                    | Task                | Collection Method | # Instances | # Explanations per Instance | Total # Annotators |